vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 layout: post
 title: "Twitter Bullet Points to Copy & Paste"
 date: 2022-02-06
-description: Get a nice bullet point character to copy and paste in a second, and other Twitter tips.
+description: "Copy-paste your bullet point symbol and other tweeting tips and emojis."
 image: /images/twitter-bullet-points.png
-last_modified_at: 2022-04-23
+last_modified_at: 2022-04-25
 ---

 ![Twitter Bullet Points How To](/images/twitter-bullet-points.png)